 2 apres ski bars 6 restaurants 0 bowling 1 night club 0 cinema 0 billiards / pool 0 games room 0 concert 1 indoor swimming 0 outdoor heated pools 0 saunas 0 hot tubs 0 solariums 1 masseurs 0 indoor ice skating 1 outdoor ice skating 0 indoor sports centre 0 indoor tennis 0 squash racquetball 0 sleigh rides 0 ballooning 0 horse riding 73.5 prepare winter walks 1 climbing 0 golf 0 fishing 1 museum 0 library Plus these additional apres ski facilities Ice Karting, Waterfall.

-The Swiss ski resort of Lauterbrunnen ski resort is also known as Lauterbrunnen and has the following common misspellings:
+The Swiss resort is also known as Lauterbrunnen and has common misspellings:

-The direction which the various Lauterbrunnen ski slopes face can make or break your skiing or snowboarding holiday.
-If you want to guarantee good snow and ski conditions, you should choose a resort with ski slopes which face the right way for the time of year you're travelling.
+The direction which the various Lauterbrunnen slopes face can make or break your ski holiday.
+To guarantee good snow conditions, choose a resort with piste which face the right way for the time of year you're travelling.

-- In the coldest winter months of January and February you need a ski resort with some sunny south facing ski slopes, so your days on the snow doesn't feel like a polar expedition.
-Conversely, in the warmest spring skiing months of March and especially April, a ski resort with some cool and shady north facing slopes will ensure you're not skiing on slush, but benefitting from best late season snow.
-The best ski resorts have ski areas and slopes which face in all directions so that you're guaranteed greating skiing whatever the weather.
-Lauterbrunnen ski resort has ski slopes facing N S E W.
+- In the coldest winter months of January and February pick a resort with sunny south facing slopes, so your days on the snow doesn't feel like a polar expedition.
+Conversely, in the warmest spring skiing months of March and especially April, a resort with cool and shady north facing trails will ensure you're not riding on slush, but benefitting from best late season snow.
+The best destinations have areas which face in all directions so that you're guaranteed greating conditions whatever the weather.
+Lauterbrunnen has slopes facing N S E W.

-Lauterbrunnen reviews, 3.5 star rating and resort and ski area information is collated by SNO man from staff experience and customer feedback.
+Lauterbrunnen reviews, 3.5 star rating and information is collated by SNO man from staff experience and customer feedback.